 If you are currently relying on an EMM to protect your mobile fleet, you’ve taken the first step towards enabling comprehensive mobile security for your enterprise.
 But, as we’ve pointed out, your EMM alone is not adequate to provide enterprise mobile security.
 This was also highlighted in a May 2017 report by the Department of Homeland Security.
 And further, it is even clear to the EMM providers who have all partnered with MTD vendors to deliver integrated, joint solutions for identifying, prioritizing, and remediating mobile threats.

 Until your EMM can detect mobile threats with the help of a Mobile Threat Defense solution, the security of your enterprise data and employee privacy are at risk.
-As a best practice we recommend a layered approach to mobile security that includes the implementation of both an EMM and an MTD solutions to get the protection you need.
+As a best practice we recommend a layered approach to mobile security that includes the implementation of both an EMM and an MTD solution to get the protection you need.

 So – do you still think that your EMM is providing you with sufficient mobile security?
 For sure, EMMs are the necessary first step in securing your enterprise data from mobile threats, but aren’t even close to providing a full solution.
 For that, you’ll need to add Mobile Threat Defense.